-- The participants on the focus group in Portugal agree, at a greater extent, with the survey results.
-However, some experts believe that "Technology and digital literacy" should also be put as one of the main areas, considering the digital transformation that is occurring in the past years.
-In Greece, the experts from the focus group, believe that companies offer more training on hard skills than soft skills, while adult education providers cover the need for soft skills training.
-In Cyprus, experts agree with the survey results, however, they believe that much more attention should be given to the "Leadership and Management" skills development. - The respondents in all the surveyed countries had unified opinion when it came to main driving forces/benefits of career development and learning at work opportunities.
-They agreed that the most evident and important benefits are: 1) Improved quality (service, product, etc.), 2) Increased employees' productivity and efficiency, 3) Increased employees' motivation, job satisfaction, 4) Increased employees' ability to innovate, 5) Improved knowledge transfer. - The main challenges SMEs are experiencing while trying to develop and implement career guidance and learning activities according to the respondents are 1) Availability of employees - employees are too busy to undertake development activities due to lean workforce and big workload, 2) Budget constraints - too costly, 3) External providers are too expensive.
-SMEs in Portugal and Greece also believe that 4) "Lack of employees motivation" and 5) "Difficulties managing employees diverse learning needs" is a challenge. - The experts from Greece and Cyprus also highlighted the lack of cooperation between the SMEs and other stakeholders (public bodies, VET and adult education providers) as one of the main challenges, too. - The areas SMEs will be providing development opportunities in the future are not going to According to survey respondents "Customer service and change dramatically. sales/negotiation" is still going to be one of the main development areas in the three countries.
+- The respondents in all the surveyed countries had unified opinion when it came to main driving forces/benefits of career development and learning at work opportunities.
+They agreed that the most evident and important benefits are: 1) Improved quality (service, product, etc.), 2) Increased employees' productivity and efficiency, 3) Increased employees' motivation, job satisfaction, 4) Increased employees' ability to innovate, 5) Improved knowledge transfer. - The main challenges SMEs are experiencing while trying to develop and implement career guidance and learning activities according to the respondents are 1) Availability of employees employees are too busy to undertake development activities due to lean workforce and big workload, 2) Budget constraints too costly, 3) External providers are too expensive.
+SMEs in Portugal and Greece also believe that 4) "Lack of employees motivation" and 5) "Difficulties managing employees diverse learning needs" is a challenge. - The experts from Greece and Cyprus also highlighted the lack of cooperation between the SMEs and other stakeholders (public bodies, VET and adult education providers) as one of the main challenges, too. - The areas SMEs will be providing development opportunities in the future are not going to change dramatically.
+According to survey respondents "Customer service and sales/negotiation" is still going to be one of the main development areas in the three countries.
 However, survey respondents and experts agree that "Technology and digital skills" is going to gain more importance considering the issues pandemic has highlighted.
-Other areas are: "Leadership and Management", "Creativity and innovation" and "Problem-solving and decision making". - Experts from Greece and Cyprus have also emphasized the "Life-work balance" area that, in their opinion, will be important in the future and it was not mentioned as an option in a survey. - SME's from the three countries believe that they, in the future, will be still experiencing some of the challenges they are facing now, namely - 1) "Committing resources (budgetary, human, time, etc.) to staff development", 2) "Motivating employees to continue professional and personal self-development" and 3) "Linking organizational, operational and individual training needs".
+Other areas are: "Leadership and Management", "Creativity and innovation" and "Problem-solving and decision making". - Experts from Greece and Cyprus have also emphasized the "Life-work balance" area that, in their opinion, will be important in the future and it was not mentioned as an option in a survey. - SME's from the three countries believe that they, in the future, will be still experiencing some of the challenges they are facing now, namely 1) "Committing resources (budgetary, human, time, etc.) to staff development", 2) "Motivating employees to continue professional and personal self-development" and 3) "Linking organizational, operational and individual training needs".
 Majority of respondents also believe that 4) "Making learning one of the fundamental values of the company" is going to be an obstacle.